Contributed By Shearman & Sterling LLP

 The length of a process for buying or selling a business can vary depending on a number of factors, including the type of asset being bought or sold, the competitive dynamic (ie, whether an auction process is being run), the amount of diligence required, the length of time needed to obtain required regulatory approvals and whether any litigation challenging the transaction is commenced.
 Although timing will be highly specific to each transaction, in general, parties can expect the process to take a minimum of three to four months from the beginning of discussions to the closing of the transaction.

 Tender offers are generally subject to regulation by federal securities laws, which do not impose a requirement for a shareholder or group that acquires a given threshold of securities of a company to make a tender offer for the remaining shares of the company.
 In addition, Delaware law does not impose any such requirement.
-However, a small number of states do have 'control share cash-out' statutes.
-These statutes generally require a shareholder that gains voting power of a given percentage of a company to purchase the shares of the other shareholders at a fair price upon demand.
+However, a small number of states do have "control share cash-out" statutes that generally require a shareholder that gains voting power of a given percentage of a company to purchase the shares of the other shareholders at a fair price upon demand.

 In acquisitions of publicly traded US companies, the consideration payable to target shareholders consists solely of cash in more than half of these transactions.
 In all other cases, consideration consists of either all stock, or a mix of cash and stock, with all-stock consideration being more common recently.
 In acquisitions of public companies by private companies, the consideration payable to target shareholders is predominantly cash-only.

 A tender offer that is launched in the absence of an agreement with the target (ie, a hostile bid) will be subject to a number of conditions, including:

 While a bidder generally has significant flexibility in defining the conditions to its offer, regulators will require that conditions must be based on objective criteria and not be within the bidder’s sole control.
 They also require that conditions must be applicable to the entire offer (as opposed to establishing different conditions for different shareholders).